henkelmax/camera/readme.md

 - Images can be displayed by right-clicking the image
 - Images can be put into image frames
+- Images can be put into albums
+- Images can be put into lecterns
 - Images can be copied
 - Custom images can be uploaded
 - Image Frames can be resized up to 8 x 8 blocks